dp30-sub/SEMESTRAL-BREAKDOWN/README.md

 We would like to express our gratitude to the following:

-- **Instructor** – for guidance,consultation and project requirements.
+- **Mr. EMMANUEL CHARLIE B. ENRIQUEZ** – for guidance,consultation and project requirements.
 - **Classmates / Friends** – for feedback and testing the early versions.
 - **Online Resources** – documentation, guides, and tutorials that helped during development.